 - 3 quarts old crusty bread cut into 1-inch cubes

 - 2 tablespoons chopped fresh oregano

 - 1 teaspoon crushed red chili flakes (optional)

 - 8-10 basil leaves torn into rustic pieces

 - 2 cups small cubed crusty bread

 - 2 cups diced fresh tomatoes

 - Heat a large soup pot over medium-high heat.
 Add the olive oil and butter, then stir until all the butter is melted and begins to foam.

-- Add the onions, oregano, basil and chili flakes and cook for 5-6 minutes.
-Add the garlic and cook 1-2 minutes more, stirring and taking care not to allow the garlic to brown.
+- Add the onions, oregano, basil, and chili flakes and cook for 5-6 minutes.
+Add the garlic and cook for 1-2 minutes more, stirring and taking care not to allow the garlic to brown.

 - Bring to a simmer and reduce heat to medium-low.
 Cook, stirring often, for 45 minutes until all the tomatoes have broken down and the soup begins to thicken.